Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 # Runequest Glorantha Character Sheet

 At the top of each version of the sheet is a settings cog if this is clicked there are check  boxes to select which version of the sheet to display.
-This will allow for selection of the sheet displayed if for some reason this settings in the Gamer Detaild fail.
+This will allow for selection of the sheet displayed if for some reason this settings in the Game Details fails.

 ## If you have a pre-existing Quick Start character from before the full sheet was added the only things that will transfer are characterisitcs.
 ~~## If you open the full release version of the sheet you must allow it to finish adding skills before you close it.
 If you do not the skills will be added again.~~